THE CASE AGAINST GROWTH.

 The failure of the Greens.

-Despite the overwhelming case against growth, and the obvious point that there is no possibility of solving the environment problem unless we shift to a zero-growth economy, green movements and political parties have almost totally ignored the issue.
+Despite the overwhelming case against growth, and the obvious point that there is no possibility of solving the environment problem unless we shift to far lower GDP in a zero-growth economy, green movements and political parties have almost totally ignored the issue.
 The original German Green Party saw the need for vast and radical system change away from consumer-capitalist society.
-But now almost all green effort goes into merely trying to reform that society, so that its damage to the environment will be reduced somewhat, and none is going into getting us to a kind of society that does not inevitably and increasingly destroy it.
+But now almost all green effort goes into merely trying to reform that society so that its damage to the environment will be reduced somewhat.
+Virtually no green parties of groups or political parties are working for transition to a kind of society that does not inevitably and increasingly destroy the environment.
 Almost none of their attention is given to the topic of growth.
 (For instance Geof Mosley’s recent book details the continued refusal over many years of the Australian Conservation Foundation to deal with it.
 Mosley, 2010.)

-Similarly Green political parties will not discuss economic or population growth and instead focus on reforms which never challenge growth and affluence.
-Green people are among those who make the strongest claims that technology can solve the problems and we don’t need to face up to system change...and it is the fault of the politicians for not implementing the available solutions.
+Green groups are among those who make the strongest claims that better technology, especially renewable energy, can solve the problems and eliminate any need to face up to system change...if only the politicians would implement the available solutions.

-Many well-known green gurus such as Johnathan Porritt, Paul Hawken, Lester Brown, Amory Lovins and Tim Flannery never suggest that to solve the problems we must change from consumer-capitalist society.
+Many well-known green gurus such as Jonathan Porritt, Paul Hawken, Lester Brown, Amory Lovins and Tim Flannery never suggest that to solve the problems we must change from consumer-capitalist society.
 Several explicitly argue that “green capitalism” will solve the environment problem while enabling us to go on getting richer and richer.
-No wonder they are popular.
+It is not surprising that they are popular.

-The reason for this failure/refusal is of course that if they spoke up against the pursuit of growth and affluence in a society that is fiercely obsessed with striving for growth and affluence, they would quickly lose their subscribers.
+The reason for this failure/refusal is of course that if they spoke up against the pursuit of growth and affluence in a society that is fiercely and blindly obsessed with striving for growth and affluence, they would quickly lose their subscribers and electoral support.

 The significance of growth in “development” theory.